i01er/Wordpress_on_Server/README.md

 3. In your localhost wordpress, you could import/export the products by using `Import` and `Export` buttons.
 <img src="https://github.com/i01er/Wordpress_on_Server/blob/master/images/Products.png" width="70%">

-4. WooCommerce could help you to add some example products if you wish.
+4. WooCommerce could help you to add some example products.
 <img src="https://github.com/i01er/Wordpress_on_Server/blob/master/images/ExampleProduct.png" width="40%">

 # Other way